 - Howard Zinn, author of A Peoples’ History of the United States

-- Lonnie Bunch, Director of the Smithsonian’s National Museum of African American History and Culture, and
+- Lonnie Bunch, Director of the Smithsonian Institution, and

 - Adam “Fortunate Eagle” Nordwall, author, activist, screenwriter, and ceremonial leader.